 Cable and phone | (269) 387-4357, option 2

 - Residence halls: Basic cable and telephone service (unlimited campus and local calls) is provided at no charge.
 Visit the cable and phone pages for more information.

 - Computer labs: The main computer labs on campus are located in the Bernhard Center and the University Computing Center.
 Additional labs are operated by academic colleges and departments and often have specialized software for specific disciplines.
 A Bronco ID card is required to use all computing facilities.
-Visit the computer labs section for more information.
+Visit the computer labs website for more information.

 - Printing: Printing is available in all computer labs on campus, with a 500 pages per semester quota.
 Students may check their use by visiting My Lab Printing Account via the My Self-Service channel in GoWMU.
 This link will show what you've printed, what your printing quota is, and how much you have left to use.
 If you've exceeded your 500 pages per semester quota, you will see how much will be billed to your student account.

 Acceptable use of computing resources | (269) 387-4357, option 1